boschresearch/torchphysics/docs/tutorial/sampler_tutorial.rst

 Adaptive Sampling
 ------------------
 A last important sampling strategy is the adaptive creation of points.
-These samplers will compute new points depending on the loss of points in the previous training iteration.
+These samplers will compute new points depending on the loss, at each point, in the previous training iteration.
 The usage is the same as for all other samplers.
 What adaptive strategies are implemented can be found in the `sampler-docs`_.